AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 If a learner who was earlier in pending approval state, unenrolls, then his/her record will not be present in the report.
 Also if a learner who was earlier in pending approval state, is enrolled to the course by admin/manager/custom admin enrollment, then his/her record is present in the report.

-## Learner bulk enrollment, attendance, and completion {#bulk-enrollment}
+## Manage learner enrollment, attendance, and completion in bulk {#bulk-enrollment}

-Bulk enrollment in Adobe Learning Manager allows administrators to enroll multiple learners into courses, certifications, or learning programs simultaneously via a simple CSV file upload.
-This feature saves time, ensures consistency, and facilitates scaling learning initiatives across large teams and organizations.
+Using Adobe Learning Manager's bulk enrollment feature, administrators can efficiently enroll large groups of learners into courses, certifications, or learning programs by uploading a CSV file.
+This process saves time, ensures consistency, and supports organizational scalability.
+Additionally, administrators and instructors can update learner information, attendance, and completions in bulk through CSV uploads, minimizing manual work and ensuring data accuracy.

-Updating names and marking completions individually is time-consuming.
-The bulk workflow allows administrators and instructors to update a CSV file with learners' email IDs and directly upload it to Adobe Learning Manager.
-This efficiently marks enrollments, completions, and attendance, reducing manual effort and improving data accuracy.
+You can use the same CSV file format for enrollment, attendance, and completion.
+Just enter learner email IDs under the "Email" column and save the file with a name based on the action, for example, bulk_enrollment.csv, bulk_attendance.csv, or bulk_completion.csv.
+Only CSV format is supported.
+UTF-8 format is not supported.
+Download the sample csv [here](assets/Sample-Bulk-Action-CSV.csv).

 ### Enroll learners in bulk using a csv

-Simplify large-scale enrollments in Adobe Learning Manager with the CSV upload feature.
-Instead of adding learners one at a time, administrators can enroll up to 100,000 users in a single action by uploading a CSV file.
-This saves time, reduces manual effort, and minimizes the risk of errors.
+Instead of adding learners one at a time, administrators can enroll up to 100,000 users in simultaneously by uploading a CSV file.
 The file must include a column labeled **userEmail** with the email addresses of the learners to be enrolled.

-To enroll bulk learners using CSV, follow these steps:
+To enroll bulk learners using CSV:

 1. Log in as administrator.
 2. Select a course from the **[!UICONTROL Courses]** section.
 3. Select **[!UICONTROL Learners]** in the **[!UICONTROL Course Overview]** page.
-4. Select **[!UICONTROL Enroll]**, and then select **[!UICONTROL Upload a CSV]**.
+4. Select **[!UICONTROL Enroll]** and then select **[!UICONTROL Upload a CSV]**.
    ![](assets/upload-a-csv-learners.png)
-   _Enrolling learners using CSV_
+   _Enrolling learner using the CSV upload_
 5. Upload a CSV and select **[!UICONTROL Proceed]**.

 The CSV file includes a column labeled "User Email."
 Enter the email addresses for your users in this column.

->[!NOTE]
->
->You can enroll up to 100,000 users using CSV.

-### Mark completion in bulk
+### Mark course completion in bulk

-Administrators can quickly mark course completions for multiple learners using the bulk completion workflow.
-By preparing and uploading a CSV file containing learners' email addresses, administrator can avoid manually updating individual records.
-The userEmail column in the CSV file identifies the users whose course completion needs to be recorded.
-This feature allows marking the completion status for up to 10,000 learners in a single upload.
+Administrators can quickly mark course completions for many learners at once by uploading a CSV file with their email addresses.
+This saves time compared to updating each learner individually.
+The CSV's userEmail column shows which learners to update.
+You can mark up to 10,000 learners as complete in one upload.

-To mark the bulk completion, follow these steps:
+To mark the bulk completion:

 1. Select a course from the **[!UICONTROL Courses]** section.
 2. Select **[!UICONTROL Learners]** in the **[!UICONTROL Course Overview]** page.
-3. Select **[!UICONTROL Actions]** > **[!UICONTROL Mark Completion]** and then select **[!UICONTROL Bulk]**.
+3. Select **[!UICONTROL Actions]** and then **[!UICONTROL Mark Completion]**.
+4. Select **[!UICONTROL Bulk]**.
-4. Upload the CSV with the email ID of the learners.
+5. Upload a CSV file with a userEmail column listing learners who completed the course.

    ![](assets/bulk-completion.png)
    _Marking bulk completion using CSV_

 ### Mark attendance in bulk

-Adobe Learning Manager allows administrators to mark attendance for multiple learners simultaneously through the bulk attendance workflow.
-Instead of updating attendance records individually after a session, admins can upload a CSV file with learners' email addresses.
-The userEmail column in the CSV file identifies the learners whose attendance needs to be recorded.
-This method allows an admin to mark attendance for up to 100,000 learners in a single upload.
+Administrators can mark attendance for many learners at once using a bulk attendance feature.
+Instead of updating each learner's attendance individually, Administrators can upload a CSV file containing learners' email addresses.
+The userEmail column in the CSV identifies which learners' attendance to record.
+This process can handle up to 10,000 learners in a single upload, making attendance marking faster and more efficient.

-To mark the bulk attendance, follow these steps:
+To mark the bulk attendance:

 1. Select a course from the **[!UICONTROL Courses]** section.
 2. Select **[!UICONTROL Attendance & Scoring]** in the **[!UICONTROL Course Overview]** page.
-3. Select **[!UICONTROL Actions]**, and then select **[!UICONTROL Mark Bulk Attended]**.
+3. Select **[!UICONTROL Actions]** and then select **[!UICONTROL Mark Bulk Attended]**.
-4. Upload the CSV with the email ID of the learners.
+4. Upload a CSV file that includes a userEmail column with the email addresses of the learners whose attendance you want to update.

    ![](assets/mark-bulk-attendance.png)
    _Marking bulk attendance using CSV_